Automattic/wp-calypso/client/lib/abtest/README.md

 There are also several optional configuration settings available:

 * `localeTargets` - By default, tests only run on users where the locale is set to English.
-You can also run for all locales by setting `localeTargets` to false, or to an array of a specific locale or locales  `localeTargets: ['de']`
+You can also run for all locales by setting `localeTargets` to 'any', or to an array of a specific locale or locales  `localeTargets: ['de']`
 Don't forget: any test that runs for locales other than English means strings will need to be translated.

 Next, in your code, import the `abtest` method from the `abtest` module: